Hooray, we lived to see another year! Anyone who values the infinite miracle of life will appreciate a shiny new year.

 Good points, Russ.
 Here’s some clarification:

 Last year I set a goal to shoot a 200″ buck AND help Esther with her limited-entry hunt.
 Turns out you can’t do both.
 So really I sabotaged my goal from the start.
 But that’s okay; I wouldn’t trade Esther’s big bull for any buck!
-It’s WONDERFUL to help people.
+It’s wonderful to help people.
 There’s nothing more noble than setting a goal to help someone with their goal, especially family.

 My lofty goals are deemed ridiculous by most people; I mean, how can I expect to shoot a 200″+ buck on public land with a general tag?!
 Am I setting myself up for failure?
 Am I setting unrealistic goals?
 NO, because I’ve done it twice already and I know the secret recipe; unfortunately that recipe takes incredible resources, mostly time.

 It’s important to realize that in setting a ridiculously high goal you must do something every day to get closer to it: physical training, shooting practice, map study, scouting, scouting, and scouting.
 Most importantly is to acknowledge your goal every single day.
 Keep it in the forefront of your mind.
-Format your mind to focus all possible energy and decisions on your goal, and you’ll find a way to reach it.
+Format your mind to focus all available energy and decisions on your goal, and you’ll find a way to reach it.

 I paid into the system for years, earning points for multiple species for my son.
 Now he has no interest in hunting.
 Where’s my refund?
 My wife’s ex-boss’ dad paid into the system for 15 years and finally drew his moose tag.
 It arrived in the mailbox shortly after he died of old age!